bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distribution.

-![alt text][image1]
+You can see that the most seen sign is index 2 sign :

+![Training set data][chart1.png]

 ###Design and Test a Model Architecture